 Like others, I enjoy texting and emailing.
 However, when I saw that nearly everyone on the morning train was in their own “private bubble”, completely oblivious to their surroundings, I decided to make a vow to myself: Every week I will call at least two people and actually TALK with those people.
 Midweek, I list three people (two primary and one alternate), usually people I haven’t spoken with in a while.
-I add a “To call" appointment with reminder to my calendar for Saturday or Sunday.
-At that scheduled time, I call the first person, and once connected, we unhurriedly catch up on our lives.
+I add a “To call" appointment with a reminder to my calendar for Saturday or Sunday.
+At that scheduled time, I call the first person and once connected, we unhurriedly catch up on our lives.
 Once that call is done, I call the second person on my list.
 If one person is unavailable I’ll call the alternate.

 I realize that texting and emailing are and can be very useful tools.
 Conversely, when used incorrectly, they can be impersonal means by which to communicate; they give the writer a sense of absolute control and there really is no way to truly know the tone of voice in which the message is sent.
 Admittedly, we respond when we want to respond – or not.
 However, being able to hear someone’s voice, to ask someone, “How are you?” (not “H R U?”) and actually LISTEN for the response, helps to RE-connect us as social human beings.